modelon-community/Assimulo/trunk/doc/sphinx/source/tutorial_imp.rst

 And now to create the actual solver object for SUNDIAL's IDA::

-    from assimulo.solvers.sundials import IDA #Imports the solver IDA from Assimulo
+    from assimulo.solvers import IDA #Imports the solver IDA from Assimulo

     sim = IDA(model)